muhamaddarulhadi/Hotspot/README.md

 #### INFORMATION

-using hotspot data from your mobile phone on your laptop/computer
+Using hotspot data from your mobile phone on your laptop/computer

 1. netsh int ipv4 set glob defaultcurhoplimit=65
 2. netsh int ipv6 set glob defaultcurhoplimit=65

-use your laptop as a Wi-Fi repeater:
+Use your laptop as a Wi-Fi repeater:

 1. netsh int ipv4 set glob defaultcurhoplimit=64
 2. netsh int ipv6 set glob defaultcurhoplimit=64

-set it to default
+Set it to default:

 1. netsh int ipv4 set glob defaultcurhoplimit=128
 2. netsh int ipv6 set glob defaultcurhoplimit=128

-defaultcurhoplimit - Default HopLimit of packets sent

-Default TTL and Hop Limit values vary between different operating systems, here are

-the defaults for a few:
+Default TTL and Hop Limit values vary between different operating systems, here are the defaults for a few:

 1. Linux kernel 2.4 (circa 2001): 255 for TCP, UDP and ICMP
 2. Linux kernel 4.10 (2015): 64 for TCP, UDP and ICMP